 Take a look at our current list of AbilityOne Congressional Champions: Congressional Champions List

-When it comes to increasing awareness of important issues and showing policy makers the real-life impact of programs that benefit individuals with significant disabilities, such as the AbilityOne Program, there is no better messenger than employees with disabilities.
+When it comes to increasing awareness of important issues and showing policy makers the real-life impact of programs that benefit people with disabilities, such as the AbilityOne Program, there is no better messenger than employees with disabilities.

 Our grassroots advocacy program focuses on making sure the stories of people with disabilities are heard by key policymakers in Washington, DC, and calls attention to the profound and lasting effect these programs have on people with disabilities.

-The highlight of our grassroots program for member nonprofit agencies operating with AbilityOne contracts is the Grassroots Advocacy Training Conference.
-This event takes place every June and includes employees with disabilities, their families, and employers from our member network of nonprofit agencies—with a focus on those nonprofit members located in targeted Congressional districts.
+The highlight of our grassroots program for nonprofit agencies operating with AbilityOne contracts is the Grassroots Advocacy Conference.
+This event takes place every June and includes employees with disabilities, their families, and employers from our network of nonprofit agencies—with a focus on those nonprofits located in targeted Congressional districts.
 We provide these invitees with the tools and training they need to personalize and deliver their message about how policy made in Washington shapes the employment choices and opportunities of people with disabilities across our nation.

 Contact Us and Learn More

-To learn more about how to get involved in advocacy with SourceAmerica, feel free to contact the Government Affairs Department at firstname.lastname@example.org
+To learn more about how to get involved in advocacy with SourceAmerica, contact the Government Affairs Department at email@example.com

-If you are a member of SourceAmerica's nonprofit agency network, please visit the Advocacy Center for additional resources and tools.
+If you are a part of SourceAmerica's nonprofit agency network, please visit the Advocacy Center for additional resources and tools.